4W4I5/Semester-7-Notes/README.md

 | :white_check_mark: | Completed                |

 # Secure Software Design (SSD)
+> [!WARNING]
+> Content for SSD finals is spread over all 3 files, they would be too large to read through otherwise

 | Exam                                                                    | Status             |
 | ----------------------------------------------------------------------- | ------------------ |